Striving for Better Amidst a Broken System

 Blossom Cottage

-Shade for Children has historically served the children in our region through partnerships with local orphanages, providing consistent and intentional visits with the children – along with hosting summer camps, supporting local at-risk families alongside Social Services, and engaging churches and communities in the conversation of adoption and foster care.
+Shade for Children continues to serve the children in our region through partnerships with local orphanages, providing consistent and intentional visits with the children – along with hosting summer camps, supporting local at-risk families alongside Social Services, and engaging churches and communities in the conversation of adoption and foster care.

 Despite the ongoing invasion of Russia in parts of Ukraine, Shade for Children knows that the need for reform in the care of children within the Ukrainian orphan care system is urgent.

-With our experience in the system, we move forward with plans to build and operate a Private Small Group Home in Western Ukraine called Blossom Cottage!
+With our experience in the system, we move forward to build and operate a Private Small Group Home in Western Ukraine called Blossom Cottage!

 We plan to provide a loving and nurturing environment for 8-10 children who have been orphaned or deprived of parental care.